 With all the places to admire underneath the surface, Rome underground tours reveal so much of the most ancient history and how life went by throughout the centuries.
-Santa Cecilia in Trastevere Basilica is one of those landmarks often left out of the classic tours but that I totally recommend carving some time for as it hosts one of the best archaeological sites in Rome.
+Santa Cecilia in Trastevere Basilica is one of those landmarks often left out of the classic tours but I totally recommend carving some time for it as it hosts one of the best archaeological sites in Rome.

 Visiting Santa Cecilia in Trastevere Basilica

 History and place

 Located in Piazza di Santa Cecilia, the Basilica was built on the site of the house of the Roman martyr and her husband Valeriano.

 The diggings under the church revealed several remains from the Republican age, including a carving representing the Minerva goddess.
 In the undergrounds of the church, we can see layers and renovations belonging to different centuries.
 There are the remains of a domus and a workshop probably for the business of making leather.
 In the VI century, St. Gregory the Great ordered the construction of the first basilica devoted to the martyr.

 St. Cecilia was found guilty of trying to convert to Christianity her husband and her brother.
 She was martyred in 230 AD in what today are the undergrounds of the church.
 Cecilia was kept for three days in the “calidarium” area to make her suffocate with the hot steam.
 Since after three days she was still alive, she was beheaded.